-Is it possible / easy to expand data X?
+Q: Is it possible / easy to expand data X ?

-It depends.
+A: It depends.
 Some things like item or spell numbers would be hard to properly expand because they would require a rewrite of many ASM functions.
 Some other things like some graphics or text only require to move the data and change a few pointers in order to be expanded.
 Note that when you expand and move something, you usually break the editor that can edit the data, unless the editor is made to support the expansion.
 Some simple expansions are possible with FF3usME and there are other editors that can expand specific data.
 Existing expansion projects are listed here, but what is possible is not limited to this list.
 It's also always good to plan expansions at the beginning of development.

-Where can I find patches and which ones do you recommend for my project?
+Q: Where can I find patches and which ones do you recommend for my project ?

-There are many place for patches but most of them can be found on our patch section, on RHDN, on Slick Productions and on some other webpages mentioned in our external links section.
+A: There are many place for patches but most of them can be found on our patch section, on RHDN, on Slick Productions and on some other webpages mentioned in our external links section.
 Now depending on the nature of your project, some patches will be more suitable than others.
 It's your task to read on them and ask questions if some point are unclear.
 Concerning FF3us bugs, C.V.
 Reynolds Compilation include most bugfixes in one patch and is updated regularly.
 We recommend it over Darkmage's project that had some problems in the most recent versions of his compilation.
 Finally for music we have a whole section dedicated to songs from other games.
 Those are not patches but binary data you need to copy in the ROM manually to replace any song you want.

-Should I make my hack on the SNES, GBA or Steam version?
+Q: Should I make my hack on the SNES, GBA or PC version ?

-The most documented version and the one that has most utilities for is the SNES version so in a way it is the easiest version to hack.
+A: The most documented version and the one that has most utilities for is the SNES version so in a way it is the easiest version to hack.
 The GBA version come second: there are a few utilities and a somewhat decent ROM map.
 However, there are no public code disassemblies.
 There are a good numbers of GBA patches, notably by Novalia Spirit and LeetSketcher.
-The Steam version has a few cosmetic mods but the FF6 Steam modding group is not the most active I've seen and I'm not even sure if anybody currently does reverse engineering on the game executable file or unknown game file / data formats.
-One notable thing to mention is that the Steam version has a Japanese GBA ROM in the game binary blob used for some game data so it's possible to edit a lot with a hex editor.
-The Steam version also has a file structure unpacker, available here.
+The Steam (PC) version has a few cosmetic mods but the FF6 Steam modding group is not the most active and I'm not even sure if anybody atm does reverse engineering on the .exe file or unknown game data formats.
+One notable thing to mention is that the Steam version has a Japanese GBA ROM in the game binary blob used for some game data.

-I can't find info X or my question was not fully answered!
-What can I do?
+Q: I can't find info X or my question was not fully answered!
+What can I do ?

 You can try rephrasing your question or try to explain in detail which difficulty you encounter.
-There is also our Discord chat where you can get some help, most of the time there will be someone there that can answer you.
 We are also not the sole resource online.
 While we try our best to answer every question, you might want to look elsewhere.
-Slick Forums regroup good FF6 hackers (and FF4 hackers too!), some that visit here.
-Mnrogar's Den has some nice info too but you can't register and it act more as an archive forum, most members having moved to Slick Forums.
+Slick Forums regroup good FF6 hackers ( and FF4 hackers too!), some that visit here.
+Mnrogar's Den has some nice info too but you can't register.
 You can also try RHDN for general hacking or FF6 hacking questions.
+There is also our Discord chat where you can get some help, most of the time you will have someone that can answer you.